rmm5t/ryan.mcgeary.org/_posts/2011-02-09-vendor-everything-still-applies.md

 realized we should have been developing against Ruby Enterprise Edition (REE) instead of MRI.

-Keep your `.rvmrc` file simple by only specifying the Ruby version.
-For
+If using RVM, keep your `.rvmrc` file simple by only specifying the Ruby version.
+For example:
-example:

 {% highlight bash %}
 rvm ruby-1.8.6  # ZOMG, seriously?
 We still use this version?